Caucasian man walking through a park learning how to prevent phones exploding while charging.

 Make sure to check old phones, laptops, and other electronic devices periodically.
 If your phone is prone to overheating, you might be putting yourself at risk.
 If you’ve been hurt by a phone’s heat contact us online or reach out by phone at: (415) 426-3000.

-• Stay Updated: Keep your phone’s software and firmware up to date.
+• Keep your phone’s software and firmware up to date.
 Manufacturers often release updates that include improvements for battery management and safety.

-• Stop Using if It Isn’t Cooling: Getting a lithium burn can be life-changing.
+• Getting a lithium burn can be life-changing.
 Make sure to follow these steps diligently to prevent future personal injury.
+Don’t wait for your phone to overheat to take action to protect your health and safety.

 Remember, it’s important to cease using any electrical device that feels hot to the touch.
 Once a phone is overheated, it becomes an immediate and imminent threat to the user’s physical well-being.